 Emulation of DataGridView with subtotal rows

-We position our iGrid.NET as a cheap and powerful replacement for the DataGridView control, which does not support row grouping and subtotal rows.
+We position our iGrid.NET as a cheap and powerful replacement for the .NET DataGridView control.
+DataGridView does not support row grouping and subtotal rows for group rows.
 10Tec iGrid.NET can be used to emulate DataGridView with subtotal rows: